 Last come the Russians, who create a General Government of Turkestan in 1867, leave an emir in place, but effectively rule Bukhara.
 That charade ends in 1920.
 In the process of bombarding the city, the Soviets destroy three-quarters of it; what survives is then heavily bulldozed.
 Population growth is directed to new, peripheral developments, while the old city--its population cut in half to about 40,000--is reduced to little more than a scattering of protected monuments, their traditional functions abandoned.
 It remains so today, though UNESCO in 1994 put Bukhara on its list of world heritage sites.

 The captions here rely heavily on the ponderous but useful Bukhara: The Eastern Dome of Islam, by Anette Gangler, Heinz Gaube, and Attilio Petruccioli, 2004)

 Within the city there was an inner citadel or fort, the Ark, where the emir had his palace.
 Its wall was reduced to near-rubble before the Soviets in the name of cultural preservation began rebuilding it.
-The picture shows the "before," with a bit of "after."
+This picture shows both the "before" and a bit of the "after."

 A closer view of the wall in contrasting states of health.